HR2590/OpenGL_Scene_ObjLoader_GLAD/README.md

 Pending to Solve:
 -Memory Leak in Texture Loading inside Draw Function.

-This is not IA Generated.
+This is code was not made using IA.